M66B/FairEmail/FAQ.md

 The error *...SendFailedException...* means that there was a problem while sending a message.
 The error will almost always include a reason.
 Common reasons are that the message was too big or that one or more recipient addresses were invalid.

+The error *...
+Unable to load BODYSTRUCTURE ...* is caused by bugs in the email server, see [here](https://javaee.github.io/javamail/FAQ#imapserverbug) for more details.
+FairEmail already tries to workaround these bugs, but if this fail you'll need to ask your provider for support.

 Please see [here](#user-content-faq22) for other error messages in the outbox.